intelsdi-x/swan/docs/vision.md

 # Swan vision and motivation

-Swan is a experiment and evaluation methodology for optimizing cloud schedulers.
+Swan is an experiment and evaluation methodology for optimizing cloud schedulers.
 Through coordination of distributed testing, Swan provides a framework to capture real cloud workloads and ability for developers and operators to gain deep insight into their workload behavior in a controlled environment.
 Swan emphasizes the need for _co-located_ workloads experiments.
 Modern infrastructures run tens to hundreds of tasks per server and the different combinations of how those get placed on a server turns out to be a huge problem space to uncover.